We address the art and science of legal reporting by audience. In short, who needs to know what? First up: your business unit clients.

-- Visibility.
-According to the Association of Corporate Counsel, about half of Legal Departments are decentralized; your report may be the only regular communication about the team’s activity.
+According to the Association of Corporate Counsel, about half of in-house Legal Departments are decentralized.
+Your report may be the only regular communication about the team’s activity.
 This summary will provide much-needed context about your operations as a whole, and allow team members to spot trends, problematic divisions or regions, and more.

 In short, smart reports can give your people important context, boost their pride, eliminate double-work and promote individual growth and happiness.

 Download our white paper, Best-in-Class Legal Reporting, today for recommendations on content, cadence and delivery for your Legal Department reports – and for example documents for all stakeholder audiences.
 This white paper provides tips on how to measure your activity in meaningful metrics, then how to illustrate your data for maximum clarity and impact.